EVoldum/EVoldum/README.md

 - 👋 Hi, I’m @EVoldum
 - 👀 I’m interested in embedded, backend and iot programming.
 I have some experience with C++, Arduino, PHP, JS, HTML/CSS
-- 🌱 I’m currently learning C++, ESP-IDF, Python
+- 🌱 I’m currently learning C++, Python
 - 📫 How to reach me: eirikvoldum@gmail.com

 <!---